Cruise Package Includes

 - Balance payment is due 90 days prior departure.

-- Full payment is due upon confirmation if the booking is made within 90-days prior departure.
+- Full payment is due upon confirmation if you book within 90-days before departure.

 - One hundred twenty days before the departure- NO FEE.